-Oh OK, so this blog is about how to become CST so I should focus on that.
+Oh OK, so this blog is about how to become Certified Scrum Trainer (CST) so I should focus on that.
 Here are some of the things that needed as per my understanding after interacting with few CST and CST aspirants.

-Co-training with CST is not mandatory so don’t worry.
+Co-training with Certified Scrum Trainer (CST) is not mandatory so don’t worry.
 Will come back to this later on.

 Don’t believe that lobbying works.
 Just ignore all such conversations.